nst/SpyPhone/README.markdown

+At BlackHat DC 2010, I presented a paper called [iPhone Privacy](http://seriot.ch/resources/talks_papers/iPhonePrivacy.pdf).

-On December 2nd, 2009, I talked in Geneva on [iPhone Privacy](http://seriot.ch/resources/talks_papers/iPhonePrivacy.pdf).
-I called the following Apple claim into question:
+In this paper, I call the following Apple claim into question:

 > Applications on the device are "sandboxed" so they cannot access data stored by other applications.